SDS-AAU/SDS-2020/M3/group_assignment/README.md

 ### Computational Notebook
 The notebook targets a **machine-learning literate audience**.
 Here you can go deeper into the technical details and method considerations.
 Provide thorough documentation of the whole process, the used methods.
 Describe the **intuition** behind the selected and used methods, **justify** choices made, and **interpret** results (e.g. Why scaling?
 Why splitting the data?
 Why certain tabulations and visualizations?
 What can be seen from ... ?, How did you select a particular algorithm?
 Why did you scale features in one way or another?).
-Please provide the notebook as a PDF ot HTML (Knittered from rmd or converted ipynb, when HTML zipped) with a public link to a functional Colab version (test it beforehand in incognito/private mode of your browser)
+Please provide the notebook as a PDF ot HTML (Knittered from rmd or converted ipynb, when HTML zipped), optionally with a public link to a functional Colab version

 #### Stakeholder Report
 The stakeholder report (simple PDF or HTML, no code) summarises the analysis for a **non-technical audience**.
 Here you don't need to discuss alternative approaches to standardization and alike.
 Instead, you should try to explain the analysis and results, emphasizing its meaning and interpretation.
 Imagine it as a report of the **project outcome**, as you would explain it to a general audience.